 Public transportation in Japan is excellent, but sometimes a taxi ride is necessary.
-In America, tipping one’s taxi driver is considered a standard practice.
-In Japan, it is not.
 Do not tip your driver, and if you’re unsure where you’re going or don’t speak Japanese, simply point to your destination on a map and politely thank your driver upon exiting.

 Hotels & Spas